Ari-S-123/pdp-project-1/README.md

 ## Video

-Refer to this [video]TODO for a demo of the project.
+Refer to this [video](https://youtu.be/HinoY3xhG4w) for a demo of the project.

 ## AI Usage